 The women champions were responsible for provincial data collection.
 Ms. Bun Panharith, one of the women’s champions from Pursat, described how previously many of the champions had limited education; following the activities, the women champions have not only been trained in Cambodia, but many have had opportunities to train and present overseas in countries such as Switzerland, Indonesia and Thailand.
 She describes how many of the women have become more “courageous and brave.”

 The Women’s Charter of Demands aligns with Sustainable Development Goal 5, which strives towards gender equality across all areas of society.
 In particular, the charter supports SDG 5.5, which aims to ‘ensure women’s full and effective participation and equal opportunities for leadership at all levels of decision-making in political, economic and public life’.
 Similarly, the charter supports the goals of the Sendai Framework for Disaster Risk Reduction, which specifically state that women must be integrated into disaster risk reduction policies and practices.
 Through developing the charter, opportunity is identified for the integration of women into provincial level leadership.

 The Women’s Charter of Demands was launched by ActionAid on the 11th of December 2019, alongside the Cambodia Women’s Resilience Index.
 Together, it is hoped that these documents and activities can enhance the future of Cambodian women in the context of disasters.

 Written by Kelsea Clingeleffer, Results Monitoring and Evaluation Consultant

 For more information contact Muhibuddin Usamah (Project Manager) at firstname.lastname@example.org

-See the ‘Strengthening Climate Information and Early Warning Systems in Cambodia’ Twitter timeline here.
+See the ‘Strengthening Climate Information and Early Warning Systems in Cambodia’, funded by GEF-Least Developed Countries Fund.
+Twitter timeline here.